top of page

 The Iowa Writers' Workshop offers full-residency only.

-The Iowa Writers’ Workshop at the University of Iowa offers comprehensive financial support to its MFA students, allowing them to concentrate on their writing without being distracted by financial concerns.
+The Iowa Writers’ Workshop at the University of Iowa provides comprehensive financial support to its MFA students, enabling them to focus on their writing without being distracted by financial concerns.
 Upon acceptance, each student receives a full tuition scholarship and a stipend to cover living expenses throughout the two-year program, including the intervening summer.
 This support is made possible through fellowships, research assistantships, and teaching assistantships.

 For more about the Iowa Writers' Workshop, continue reading: The University of Iowa's World-Renowned Creative Writing Program: A Legacy of Literary Excellence.